ansonlouis/chromex-omnibox/README.md

     ]
 });
 ```
-With the above implementation, if the user enters 'help' in the omnibox and hits submit, the `help` callback will fire.
+With the above implementation, if the user enters 'help' in the omnibox and hits submit, the `help` onSubmit callback will fire.
 If the user enters `person` into the omnibox and hits enter, they will be taken to the webster dictionary page for `person`.
 If the user enters `person synonym` (or anything like synonym, e.g. `person syn`), and hits enter, they will be taken to the thesaurus page for `person`.
 Note that this implementation technically doesn't allow the user to search the definition for the word `help`, but you get the idea.
 ### Notes
 Each entry in the returned suggestions array will get some text prepended to its `content` property.
 Specifically, you'll see `suggest <index>:` prepended.
 So, if a suggestion's content property is `user` and you arrow into the autocomplete suggestion, you might see `suggest 1:user` in the Omnibox.
 The reason for this is Chrome doesn't like having a suggestion's `content` property be the exact same as what is in the Omnibox (the suggestion simply wont show).
 This is actually undesirable (IMO) from a UX perspective as the autocomplete suggestion can be a more descriptive version of what the action would execute.
 The `suggest <index>:` gets stripped out if the user hits enter, so you don't have to worry about having that show up in your action callbacks.